Sithuk/ubuntu-server-zfsbootmenu/README.md

-# Ubuntu server zfsbootmenu install script
+# Ubuntu zfsbootmenu install script

-This script creates an ubuntu server installation using the ZFS filesystem.
+This script creates an Ubuntu installation using the ZFS filesystem.
 The installation has integrated snapshot management using pyznap.
 Snapshots can be rolled back remotely at boot over ssh using zfsbootmenu.
 This is useful where there is no physical access to the machine.

 Snapshots allow you to rollback your system to a previous state if there is a problem.
 The system automatically creates snapshots on a timer and also when the system is updated with apt.
 Snapshots are pruned over time to keep fewer older snapshots.

 Supports:
 - Ubuntu 21.04 or later.
 - Root filesystem on ZFS.
+- Choose from: Ubuntu Server, Ubuntu Desktop, Kubuntu, Xubuntu, and Ubuntu MATE.
 - Single, mirror, raidz1, raidz2, and raidz3 topologies.
 - Native ZFS encryption.
 - Remote unlocking of encrypted pools at boot over SSH.